Click for LIVESTOCK AVAILABLE NOW and specie specific voltine and food plant information.

 See my cecropia page for more information and ideas.

-Please note: If you are inquiring about moth rearing and are not a customer, please read the information on this web site, but don't contact me with questions.
-Contact your own vendor instead.
-I will answer customer questions on this topic ("I'll buy if you answer" is not considered a customer), but non customers are making inconsiderate demands of my time, and I am too busy for this.
+Please note: If you are inquiring about moth rearing but are a different vendor's customer, please read the information on this web site, but contact your own vendor instead.
+I will gladly answer customer questions on this topic, but non customers are making inconsiderate demands of my time, and I am too busy for this.
 My information is already available on this site.
 Please make use of it.

 Web design copyright 1999-2013 by M.L.
 Arnoldussen.
 All rights reserved.